Manita-Inn/IoT-Group-1-Mini-Project/README.md

   4. If a slot is available, the gate opens automatically.
   5. This allows the parking system to operate without manual intervention.

-* **IR Sensor:** Parking Slot Detection
+* **1.2 IR Sensor:** (Parking Slot Detection)
 > Three IR sensors are installed at each parking slot to detect whether a vehicle is occupying the slot.
-Function in the System:
+> Function in the System:
   1. Monitor individual parking spaces
   2. Determine the number of available parking slots
   3. Update the parking slot display
   4. Provide real-time information to the web dashboard and Blynk application

   > Operational Logic:
   1. Sensor Value is 0 > Slot is empty
   2. Sensor Value is 1 > Slot is Occupied

 > Special IR or IR Exit Sensor is an additional infrared sensor which installed at the exit gate to detect vehicles leaving the parking area. **Functions**: Detect vehicles exiting the parking lot and trigger automatic opening of the exit gate.
 Once a vehicle passes the exit sensor, the system opens the exit gate and automatically closes it after a short delay.

 * **DHT11 Sensor:** Environmental Monitoring